 As part of the identification and evaluation of alternatives, the project team will be seeking to identify connections with transit and active transportation, while also establishing new access points where feasible and appropriate.

 Park maintenance and operations concerns are not within the scope of this study.
-The City is responsible for maintaining the parks and beach areas within the Study Area.
+The City is responsible for maintaining the parks and beach areas within the study area.
 There is a periodic maintenance schedule for garbage clean-up.
 However, access to the shoreline for garbage clean-up by City staff is limited.
 To file a maintenance or enforcement request, please create a service request through 311.

 Erosion refers to the loss of material (soil, rock, etc.) due to wind, water, or other processes.
-Throughout the study, reference will be made to existing erosion management structures already in place to help manage shoreline erosion along the Scarborough Bluffs West area.
+Throughout the study, reference will be made to existing erosion protection structures already in place to help manage shoreline erosion along the Scarborough Bluffs West area.
 TRCA is responsible for the installation and maintenance of these structures.
 Future improvements or additions to these structures are part of what will be explored in the Environmental Assessment.

 A seawall is a concrete or steel sheet pile structure built parallel to the shore, to protect inland areas against wave action and prevent coastal erosion.